civboot/fngi/notes/spore.md

 The following Jump modes are possible:
 - 0 NOJ: No Jump, do not perform jump (but do the rest of the operation)
-- 1 JZ: Jump to Immediate if store=zero
+- 1 JZL: Jump to Immediate if store=zero
 - 2 JTBL: consume StoRe and jump to the jump table which uses the IMM for it's size.
 - 3 JST: Jump to STore.
 Consumes store.